 You have a life outside of work.
 What do you need from an employer to maintain the right balance between your professional pursuits and personal time?
 For instance, how time-consuming would your commute to a new job be?
 Be honest with yourself about how long you’re willing to spend in the car or on public transportation each day.
 A bad commute can ruin even the best job.
 Also, ask potential employers for specifics about work-life balance benefits.
-If there is a work-from-home option, who is eligible and how often are employees allowed to work remotely?
+Is there a work-from-home option?
+Who is eligible and how often are employees allowed to work remotely?
 Is there an official policy around flexible scheduling options?
-You don’t want to find out once you’re in the job that you can’t take advantage of a certain perk you were banking on.
+You don’t want to find out once you’re in the job that you can’t take advantage of a perk you were banking on.

-- Factor #5: Coworkers — Recent research by our company shows a clear connection between employee job satisfaction and the strength of workplace friendships.
+Research by our company shows a clear connection between employee job satisfaction and the strength of workplace friendships.
 That makes sense.
 After all, do you want to spend eight hours a day interacting with people you don’t get along with?
 During the interview process, try to get a sense of what your future coworkers are like.
 For example, you might ask the hiring manager, “Can you tell me about the people I would be working with directly?” and follow up with, “Will I have an opportunity to meet them?”